pucheng-tan/WordFlow-wiki/Testing-Research.md

 ### Formal Methods
 Use mathematical models to verify the correctness of accuracy and wpm in challenge results.

+### Technical Quality Attributes

+- Correctness
+The program should avoid the happening of bugs
+    - ensure the info displayed is correct (wpm, accuracy, ...)
+    - ensure the info displayed is up-to-date (time elapsed, user's history, ...)

+- Reliability
+The program should reduce the bugs per hour/ per use
+    - ensure all wrong characters in user input are highlighted and none of correct characters are highlighted

+    - ensure the key in virtual keyboard is highlighted when being pressed and not highlighted when no being pressed

+- Capability
+    - ensure all must-have requirements are met and 85% of should-have requirements are met

+- Maintainability
+    - ensure all could-have features could be added easily and efficiently in the future.
+They should be added as add-on classes to the original program.
+The original program does not need to be changed heavily
+    - ensure low-coupling and high cohesion

+- Performance
+    - ensure the program does not waste memory.
+Memory blocks should be allocated whenever needed and freed whenever no longer needed

+### User Quality Attributes

+- Usability
+    - try to maximize user's satisfaction

+- insatiability
+    - ensure the program is easy to install

+- documentation
+    - ensure the documentation are sufficient, clear and concise

+- availability
+    - ensure the program is available at anytime.
+When the internet connection is lost, an off-line mode should work

 ### Procedure of generating test cases

 1. identify the test cases